Gummy smile - Unnatural tooth proportions - Square teeth

 Can I fix my Gumline?

 A gummy smile is when too much gum shows above the top teeth.
-Crown lengthening is an elective surgical cosmetic procedure that is frequently done to help patients who have a gummy smile or uneven gums.
+Crown lengthening to fix a gummy smile is an elective surgical cosmetic procedure that is frequently done to help patients who have a gummy smile or uneven gums.
 Although there are many causes of gummy smiles, most patients with extra gum noticeable in their smile can have it altered with one relatively simple procedure.
 Normally, the upper lip will rise with a smile to the tops of the upper teeth.
 More specifically, to the highest points of the gingival scallops or arches.
 It is said that you have a gummy smile when a smile exposes alot of gum above the teeth.

-Perio plastic surgery is now a commonly performed procedure usually done by periodontal specialists.
+Surgery to fix a gummy smile is now a commonly performed procedure usually done by periodontal specialists.
 Your cosmetic dentist or prosthodontist will choreograph and oversee the gum lift procedure with the surgeon to make sure the outcome is what was planned.
 After your gum lift, Dr. James Fondriest will help to create a smile you can be proud of as part of the smile design process.

 In this case example, the patient did not like the artificial “Chiclet” appearance to her crowns and didn’t like her gummy smile.
 She also did not like the fact that the edges of her upper teeth were always digging into her lower lip.
 A major cause for these crowns to appear artificial is that they are no longer than they are wide.
 Natural unworn teeth tend to average a width 75-85% of their length.
 To improve the length to width ratio, teeth should either be lengthened or the gumline should be raised.
 The choice was easy to make for this patient.
 The gum surgery gave us a more normal shape and allowed us not to have to add more length to the teeth.
 The old crown edges were already resting on the lower lip which is not normal.